cesanta/mongoose/docs/Options.md

 and it must have both private key and certificate, see for example [ssl_cert.pem](https://github.com/cesanta/mongoose/blob/master/build/ssl_cert.pem)

-### num_threads `50`
-Number of worker threads.
-Mongoose handles each incoming connection in a separate thread.
-Therefore, the value of this option is effectively a number of concurrent HTTP connections Mongoose can handle.

 ### run\_as\_user
 Switch to given user credentials after startup.
 Usually, this option is required when mongoose needs to bind on privileged port on UNIX.
 To do